 The symptoms for a retained swab can vary across patients.
 For some, symptoms may not present for some time.
 Retained swabs can be difficult to diagnose as they can mirror other conditions.
 However, typical symptoms of retained swabs can include:

 Please note that this is not a comprehensive list and if you think you have gossypiboma or an RFO in your body due to a surgical accident, then make an appointment with your GP as soon as possible.
-If your systems are serious, either call NHS on 111 or go to your local accident and emergency department.
+If your symptoms are serious, either call NHS on 111 or go to your local accident and emergency department.